Apache Kafka vs. ActiveMQ: Key Benefits and Use Cases

 Get Dependable Support for Your Open Source

-If you're running open source in mission-critical use cases, you need dependable support.
-OpenLogic provides SLA-backed support for the most popular open source in use today -- including Kafka and ActiveMQ.
-Contact us today to see how we can support your mission-critical open source.
+If you're running open source in mission-critical use cases, you need dependable technical support.
+OpenLogic provides SLA-backed support for the most popular OSS in use today -- including Kafka and ActiveMQ.
+Contact us today to see how we can support your mission-critical open source software.